-Expanded Access Program With Nivolumab (BMS-936558) in Combination With Ipilimumab (Yervoy®) in Anti-CTLA-4 Treatment-Naïve Subjects With Unresectable or Metastatic Melanoma (CheckMate 218)
+Expanded Access Program With Nivolumab in Combination With Ipilimumab in Patients With Tumors Unable to be Removed by Surgery or Metastatic Melanoma (CheckMate218)

-The purpose of this study is to provide treatment with Nivolumab in combination with Ipilimumab and to assess the safety and tolerability of this combination in subjects who are anti-cytotoxic T lymphocyte associated antigen (CTLA)-4 treatment-naive and have unresectable or metastatic melanoma.
+The purpose of this study is to provide treatment with nivolumab in combination with ipilimumab to subjects who are anti-(CTLA)-4 and anti-PD-1 treatment-naive and have unresectable or metastatic melanoma.

 For more information regarding BMS clinical trial participation, please visit www.BMSStudyConnect.com

 Eastern Cooperative Oncology Group (ECOG) Performance Status of 0-1

 Histologically-confirmed unresectable stage III or stage IV melanoma, as per American Joint Committee on Cancer (AJCC) staging system, Including mucosal and ocular melanoma

 Subjects must be anti-CTLA-4 treatment-naive and anti-PD-1 treatment-naive.
 Subjects may have had other prior systemic treatment for localized or metastatic disease

 Subjects with brain metastases are eligible if these have been treated and there is no magnetic resonance imaging (MRI) evidence of progression for at least 2 weeks after treatment is complete and within 28 days prior to first dose of study drug administration.
 There must also be no requirement for high doses of systemic corticosteroids that could result in Immunosuppression (>10 mg/day prednisone equivalent) for at least 2 weeks prior to study drug administration